Typical MiXCR workflow consists of three main processing steps:

 Instead of KAligner2, default MiXCR aligner can be used as well, but it may miss immunoglobulin subvariants that contain several nucleotide-lengths indels within the V gene segment.

 - Assemble clones:

-> mixcr assemble -p default_affine -r assembleReport.txt -OassemblingFeatures=VDJRegion \ -OseparateByC=true -OqualityAggregationType=Average \ -OclusteringFilter.specificMutationProbability=1E-5 -OmaxBadPointsPercent=0 \ alignments.vdjca clones.clns
+> mixcr assemble -r assembleReport.txt -OassemblingFeatures=VDJRegion \ -OseparateByC=true -OqualityAggregationType=Average \ -OclusteringFilter.specificMutationProbability=1E-5 -OmaxBadPointsPercent=0 \ alignments.vdjca clones.clns

 -OseparateByC=trueseparates clones with different antibody isotype.